lamngue/lamngue/README.md

 💪🏻 Quickly adjust to change, ready for learning and constantly searching for opportunities to strive for the better

-💻 Coding in multiple languages (Python and Java to name a few)
+💻 Coding in multiple languages (Python, Java and Javascript to name a few)

 📫 Feel free to reach me at nguyentunglamcmc@gmail.coms for new opportunities and collaboration